jballant/backbone-base-and-form-view/README.md

 If you do choose to extend the FormView, you can also define schema as a pseudoclass property.

 ### FormView Schema
-The schema property of the options object has one field defined in the example above, 'firstName'.
+The schema property of the options object has one field defined in the example above: 'firstName'.
 The schema tells the FormView that the firstName field should be of type 'Text', and that it should be have the label 'First Name'.
-Each field is actually a sub view, and the FormView basically automatically sorts some things out for you:
+Each field is actually a subview, and the FormView basically automatically sorts some things out for you:

 1. The *schema* property ```type``` is actually an alias of 'construct' (you can use either), and the value 'Text' is an alias of 'Backbone.FormFieldView'.
-The Backbone.FormView prototype has several built in aliases for field types: 'Text', 'Checkbox', 'Checklist', 'Select', 'RadioList', 'FieldSet', 'CollectionField'.
+The Backbone.FormView prototype has several built-in aliases for field types: 'Text', 'Checkbox', 'CheckList', 'Select', 'RadioList', 'FieldSet', 'CollectionField'.
 More on these types will be discussed later.

- If you want to use a custom sub view constructor, you can easily just use that as the value of type.
+ If you want to use a custom subview constructor, you can easily just use that as the value of type.
 For example, if you created a custom field View constructor called 'App.MyField', you can just use that as the type value. *Note* that if you use a string value as type it will have to be a dot notation object that can be found on the global scope.

 2. The *options* property is really just some custom options that we want to pass to the 'Text' constructor, just like the options paramater passed to Backbone.View instances.
 More details on each field are discussed later.
 This makes it really easy to write a custom field because it is just a Backbone.View (preferably a BaseView but not required) and the options will be what you specify here and what are automatically set by the FormView and passed to the initialize function of the custom View.

 ### FormView Options
 The FormView constructor allows certain options for each field type so that you don't necessarily need to extend to customize the form the way you want to.
 These are some of the options you can pass the constructor or set on an extended View's prototype:

 1. ```model``` - *Required*.
 Backbone.Model This is the model that the form will set attributes on.
 The form field sub-views will automatically be passed a reference to this model to their constructor, so that the fields can manage setting the values of their inputs on the appropriate attribute of the model.
-If the schema key (in the example this is 'firstName') matches a nested model, the sub views will be passed that nested model instead.
+If the schema key (in the example this is 'firstName') matches a nested model, the subviews will be passed that nested model instead.
 This is useful if you use a framework like [backbone-relational](http://backbonerelational.org/), [backbone-associations](https://github.com/dhruvaray/backbone-associations) or [backbone-deep-model](https://github.com/powmedia/backbone-deep-model).
 2. ```collection``` - Collections will not be passed to subViews unless the schema defines a collection option for the field.
 If the value of collection is true, then the sub-view instantiated from the field schema will be passed a the parent view's collection property.
 3. ```templateSrc``` - String.
 An underscore template string that can be used with the underscore _.template function.
 This serves as the shell template that the subviews/fields are appended to.
 The render function looks for an element with a ```data-fields``` attribute and appends the sub-views to that.
 The FormView default fields have a default template (with [bootstrap](http://getbootstrap.com/) classes), which you can use if you want or easily repace with this variable.
 4. ```templateVars``` - Object.
 Variables to pass to the template when it is rendered
 5. ```setupOnInit``` - Boolean.
-If true, the FormView will create all sub view instances from the schema in the initialize function.
+If true, the FormView will create all subview instances from the schema in the initialize function.

 ### Saving a Form
 Saving a form is simply matter of saving the model.
 One way this can be achieved is simply using a templateSrc with a submit button, and then attaching an event to that button that saves the model when the user clicks it.

 ### Basic Fields
-The FormView comes with a set of Field subViews that you can use to create forms without having to define any of your own.
+The FormView comes with a set of field subview constructors (with string aliases for easy access) that you can use to create forms without having to define any of your own (though that's easily done as well).
 They are outlined below:

 #### Text (alias of Backbone.fields.FieldView)
 Creates a field 'text' type input or textarea, wrapped in a shell template.
 Sets the associated model attribute with the value of the input/textarea on focusout.